xushengfeng/eSearch/README_en.md

 ### OCR (Optical Character Recognition)

-Out-of-the-box offline OCR ([eSearch-OCR](https://github.com/xushengfeng/eSearch-OCR)), just select the text and press Enter
+Out-of-the-box offline OCR ([eSearch-OCR](https://github.com/xushengfeng/eSearch-OCR), based on [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR)), simply select the text and press the Enter key.

+Large character set, supports rare characters and special symbols (requires downloading the v5 model in settings).

-Offline OCR supports paragraph recognition and can use punctuation-based segmentation algorithms
+Offline OCR supports paragraph recognition, and can also use a segmentation algorithm based on punctuation.

+Supports vertical text and image rotation recognition.

-Also supports online OCR from Baidu and Youdao
+Also supports online OCR from Baidu and Youdao.

-Can edit text later, select text on images, and sync selection to the editing area for easy proofing
+Editable text after recognition, select text on the image, and sync the selection to the editing area for easy proofreading.

-Supports multiple languages (extra download required in settings)
+Supports multiple languages: Chinese, English, Korean, Japanese, Telugu, Kannada, Tamil, Latin, Arabic letters, Slavic letters, and Sanskrit letters (requires additional downloads in settings).

 ### Image Search